cfneese/LoomisWood/docs/index.md

     Implemented an assignment structure.

     Added upper and lower state flags and note to assignments.
+Â Â Â Â Â Â Â Â Â Â Â
     Added ListBox control to control bar.

     Added Create/Modify Comb waves to DoBandCoeffUpdate() function.

     Added static GetFolders() function.

-    Added “Fit All” command.
+    Added â€œFit Allâ€ command.

-    Added user enabled assignment function to “Extract Assignments” command.
+    Added user enabled assignment function to â€œExtract Assignmentsâ€ command.

-2.07
+2.07Â Â Â Â Â Â Â Â Â

     Reordered code and eliminated some old commented code.

     Added GetPlotList(), GetPlotFolderList()

-    Implemented SeriesFit structure.
-Modified FetchSeries(), ViewSeries(), and FitSeries()
+    Implemented SeriesFit structure. Â  Modified FetchSeries(), ViewSeries(), and FitSeries()

     Edit Band Constants is now Undoable via UndoFit().

-    Added CompareFunctions() and FunctionList2().
-Removed TestLWLabelProto() and LWLabelList()
+    Added CompareFunctions() and FunctionList2(). Â Removed TestLWLabelProto() and LWLabelList() Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     Added optional flag parameter to GetLinesStruct(), and GetSeriesStruct().
 Removed GetLinesStruct2().

     FIVEMAX_PEAKS_PER_PLOT can now be changed without recreating the Loomis-Wood plot

     Added DoSeriesNameUpdate() and moved command that updates the Current Series popup from ChangeCurrentSeries() to DoSeriesNameUpdate().
 Now the popup updates when Series:Name is edited.

     Edited DeleteSeries().
-DeleteSeries() now uses SynchronizeLines2Series() simplifying the code.
-DeleteSeries() also goes through all plots and adjusts CurrentSeries as needed.
+DeleteSeries() now uses SynchronizeLines2Series() simplifying the code. Â DeleteSeries() also goes through all plots and adjusts CurrentSeries as needed.

     Added a Colors wave to the Assignments folder.

-2.08
+2.08Â Â Â Â Â Â Â Â Â
     Table Windows are now named.
-    The name is the Data Set folder name + “_AL”, “_LL”, “_SL”, “_CS”, or “_CT”.
+  Â  The name is the Data Set folder name + â€œ_ALâ€, â€œ_LLâ€, â€œ_SLâ€, â€œ_CSâ€, or â€œ_CTâ€.
     Each call to a view function no longer creates a new window.

-    Fixed several problems relating to “backwards series” (d_nu__/ d_m_ < 0).
+    Fixed several problems relating to â€œbackwards seriesâ€ (d_nu__/ d_m_ < 0).

     Killing Loomis-Wood plot now attempts to delete the plot folder.
     This will quietly fail if the user has created any windows referencing the data in this folder.
+Â Â Â
     Implemented MatrixOp in several places for cleaner code.

     Changed LWLabelProto(), and modified ExtractAssignments() accordingly.

+Â Â Â
     ExtractAssignments() now remembers last used Assignment Function.

     Added ChangeRegions() function and modified DoBandCoeffUpdate().